kateolmstead/javascript-sdk/README.md

 Playnomics PlayRM JavaScript SDK Integration Guide
 ==================================================
 If you're new to PlayRM and/or don't have a PlayRM account and would like to get started using PlayRM please visit   <a href="https://controlpanel.playnomics.com/signup">https://controlpanel.playnomics.com/signup</a> to sign up.
 Soon after creating an account you will receive a registration confirmation email permitting you access to your PlayRM control panel.

-Within the control panel, click the <strong>applications</strong> tab and add your game.
-Upon doing so, you will recieve an <strong>Application ID</strong> and an <strong>API KEY</strong>.
+Within the control panel, click the <strong>applications</strong> tab and add your app.
+Upon doing so, you will receive an <strong>Application ID</strong> and an <strong>API KEY</strong>.
 These two components will enable you to begin the integration process.

 Our integration has been optimized to be as straight forward and user friendly as possible.
 If you're feeling unsure or would like better understand the order the process before beginning integration, please take a moment to check out the <a href="http://integration.playnomics.com/technical/#integration-getting-started">getting started</a> page.
 Here you can find an overview of our integration process, and platform specific features, to help you better understand the PlayRM integration process.

 To help contextualize our integration, you can refer to our <strong>sample Facebook app</strong> located in this document.
 The easiest way to get there is to use the "Sample Facebook App" link in the left navigation index.
 This example illustrates how you can integrate PlayRM with Facebook's PHP and JavaScript SDKs.
 You can view the <a href="https://apps.facebook.com/playnomicstest/" target="_blank">live example</a>.
-Keep in mind, the PlayRM Javascript SDK is not Facebook exclusive and will work in any Javascript game context.
+Keep in mind, the PlayRM Javascript SDK is not Facebook exclusive and will work in any Javascript application context.

-## Considerations for Cross-Platform Games
+## Considerations for Cross-Platform Applications

-If you want to deploy your game to multiple platforms (eg: JavaScript for Facebook and the Unity Web player), you'll need to create separate applications in the control panel.
+If you want to deploy your app to multiple platforms (eg: JavaScript for Facebook and the Unity Web player), you'll need to create separate applications in the control panel.
 Each application must incorporate a separate `<APPID>` particular to that application.
-In addition, placements and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your game screen size.
+In addition, placements and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your app screen size.

 # Basic Integration
-Integration is as simple as adding the code snippet below into your game.
+Integration is as simple as adding the code snippet below into your application.
 Upon initial integration, the SDK will be running in **test mode**.
-Be sure to switch to [production mode](#switch-sdk-to-production-mode) before deploying your application.
+Be sure to switch to [production mode](#switch-sdk-to-production-mode) before deploying your app.

  This code needs to incorporate your `<APPID>`, found on your control panel, and it must provide a `<USER-ID>`.
-The `<USER-ID>` helps PlayRM consistently identify each player over his or her lifetime in a game.
+The `<USER-ID>` helps PlayRM consistently identify each user over his or her lifetime in an application.

 Once loaded, the SDK will automatically begin collecting basic user information (including geography) and engagement data, and send it to the PlayRM test servers.